Group interviews and assessment: What to expect and how to prepare

 A meeting of the minds with a difference, if you’re in need of new ideas then here’s what you need to know about the hackathon.

 As a means of spring-boarding innovative ideas to complex problems, the collaborative nature of a hackathon makes it a superb way of bringing creative minds together.
 But there’s more to it than simply gathering a group of people together and hashing out a half-baked plan.

 In this step-by-step guide, we’ll cover everything you need to know to run a successful internal hackathon.

+A hackathon is a timed event in which teams made up of both technical and business experts get together to collaborate intensively on creative projects.
 The aim is to design, build and present the most innovative solution to a problem, and then pitch a final concept, prototype or presentation to the stakeholders.

-Ever ‘tagged’ a friend on Facebook or used Instagram’s Hyperlapse app to create a time-lapse video on your phone?
+Ever tagged a friend on Facebook or used Instagram’s Hyperlapse app to create a time-lapse video on your phone?

 Before you start, think carefully about what you want your hackathon to achieve.